 - For more detailed country-specific advice, check the office travel advice of the US, UK and Australia too; and

 - Contact your nearest New Zealand Embassy or Consulate if you require consular assistance.
-Contact details are listed in each country page on the SafeTravel website.
-For urgent consular assistance after-hours please contact 0064 99 20 20 20 (monitored 24 hours a day).
+Contact details are listed in each destination page on the SafeTravel.
+For urgent consular assistance after-hours please contact +64 99 20 20 20 (monitored 24 hours a day).

 Please note that in some cases the ability of the New Zealand Government to provide consular assistance may be limited due to restrictions on movement and other services.